 The type of seller who creates flip opportunities by underpricing their products are people who simply didn't do their research.

 For whatever reason, they weren't paying attention to the market.
-They didn't analyze or use the available data showing that people are willing to pay more.
+They didn't analyze or use the data, showing that people will pay more.

 In your search for leads, you'll find many people who listed products WAY lower than they should have.
 Personally, I don't think it's ethical to buy from these sellers and flip the products if it's clear the pricing error was a huge error.
 Something being priced at $9 instead of $99 for instance.